Kurrawong/gssa-vocabs/README.md

 This repository contains the source files of the Geological Survey of South Australia ([GSSA](https://www.energymining.sa.gov.au/industry/geological-survey)).

-These vocabularies are presented as [Simple Knowledge Organization System (SKOS)](https://www.w3.org/TR/skos-reference/) vocabularies.
+These vocabularies are presented as [Simple Knowledge Organization System (SKOS)](https://www.w3.org/TR/skos-reference/) vocabularies online.

+This repository is managed so that vocabularies merged into the main branch here are automatically pushed through to the online publishing location, see next section.

 ## Online location